Strong Priority and Determinacy in Timed CCS

 \subsection{Operational Semantics}

 The operational semantics for \ccslm is given using a labelled transition relation $P \fstep{\alpha} Q$ in the style of Plotkin's Structured Operational Semantics (SOS)~\cite{PlotkinSOS,PlotkinSOSorigin}, where $\alpha \in \Act$ is the action that labels the SOS transition.
-When $\alpha \in \L$ the transition corresponds to a communication step, namely a rendez-vous action or a broadcasted clock action.
+When $\alpha \in \L$, the transition corresponds to a communication step, namely a rendezvous action {\it or} a broadcasted clock action.
 When $\alpha = \tau$ is silent, then the transition corresponds to a \textit{reduction} or an \textit{evaluation} step.
-In addition, we will decorate the nondeterministic SOS with annotations that provides sufficient information to express a uniform and confluent reduction strategy based on scheduling precedences.
-We will call this new reduction strategy \textit{(sequentially) constructive scheduling}.
+In addition, we decorate the nondeterministic SOS with annotations that provides sufficient information to express a uniform and confluent reduction strategy based on scheduling precedences.
 Including these annotations, our SOS judgment takes the form $ P \Derives{\alpha}{H}{R} Q$ where $P, Q, R \in \P$ are processes, $\alpha \in \Act$ is an action, and $H \subseteq \Act$ a set of actions.
-We call the three composite labels $\alpha$, $H$, and $R$ a \textit{c-action}, written $\alpha \col H[R]$.
-The information provided by such a c-action is sufficient to define our \textit{constructive reduction} strategy for \ccslm that satisfies a Church-Rosser property.
-We will use $P \xrightarrow{\alpha} Q$ as an abbreviation to state that there is a transition for some $R$ and $H$.
+The semantics is defined inductively as the smallest relation closed under the rules in Fig.~\ref{fig:free-sos}.
+We call each transition derivable by Fig.~\ref{fig:free-sos} an \textit{admissible} transition.
+We denote by $\alpha \col H[R]$ a compound \textit{c-action} consisting of the three annotations $\alpha$, $H$, and $R$.
+The information provided by such a c-action is sufficient to define our \textit{constructive reduction} strategy for \ccslm that satisfies a refined confluence property.
+Sometimes, we write $P \xrightarrow{\alpha} Q$ to state that there is a transition for some $R$ and $H$.